 Doane College, Crete NE

-Microbiology, Bacteriology (a Major's Microbiology Course), Immunology, Microbial Ecology, Introductory Biology, Interterm - Exotic Animals, Honors and Directed Study Projects
+- Microbiology, Bacteriology, Immunology, Microbial Ecology, Introductory Biology, Interterm - Exotic Animals, Honors and Directed Study Projects

 1992-1993, DOE/Lyndhurst Fellow - Life Science (7th Grade) and Biology (9th Grade)